Brief History of Native Americans and Native American Studies at NMU

 In May 2007 it was announced that April Lindala would serve the Center as the permanent Director.
 In Fall of 2007, Dr. Adriana Greci Green and Kenn Pitawanakwat (Odawa) joined the full-time faculty at the Center for Native American Studies both having three-year term appointments.

-Under Ms. Lindala’s direction, Native American Studies has introduced several new courses such as “Kinomaage: Earth Shows Us the Way” “Indigenous Environmental Movements,” “Native Cultures and the Dynamics of the Religious Experience,” “Michigan/Wisconsin: Tribes Treaties and Current Issues,” “History of Indian Boarding School Education,” “American Indians: Identity and Media Images,” and “Issues of the Representations of American Indians”.
+Under Ms. Lindala’s direction, Native American Studies has introduced several courses such as “Kinomaage: Earth Shows Us the Way” “Indigenous Environmental Movements,” “Native Cultures and the Dynamics of the Religious Experience,” “Michigan/Wisconsin: Tribes Treaties and Current Issues,” “History of Indian Boarding School Education,” “American Indians: Identity and Media Images,” and “Michigan Wisconsin Tribal Relations”.